huggingface/trl/docs/source/how_to_train.md

 If you generate text by purely sampling from the model distribution things work fine in general.
 But when you use the `generate` method there are a few caveats because it does not always purely sample depending on the settings which can cause KL-divergence to go negative.
 Essentially when the active model achieves `log_p_token_active < log_p_token_ref` we get negative KL-div.
 This can happen in a several cases:

 - **top-k sampling**: the model can smooth out the probability distribution causing the top-k tokens having a smaller probability than those of the reference model but they still are selected
-- **min_length**: this ignores the EOS token until `min_length` is reached. thus the model can assign a very high log prob to the EOS token and very low prob to all others until min_length is reached
+- **min_length**: this ignores the EOS token until `min_length` is reached. thus the model can assign a very low log prob to the EOS token and very high probs to all others until min_length is reached
-- **batched generation**: finished sequences in a batch are padded until all generations are finished.
-The model can learn to assign very low probabilities to the padding tokens unless they are properly masked or removed.
+- **min_length**: this ignores the EOS token until `min_length` is reached, thus the model can assign a very low log prob to the EOS token and very high probs to all others until min_length is reached

 These are just a few examples.
 Why is negative KL an issue?
 The total reward `R` is computed `R = r - beta * KL` so if the model can learn how to drive KL-divergence negative it effectively gets a positive reward.
 In many cases it can be much easier to exploit such a bug in the generation than actually learning the reward function.
 In addition the KL can become arbitrarily small thus the actual reward can be very small compared to it.